Florida State hosts Boozer and No. 6 Duke - WTOP News

 Tallahassee, Florida; Saturday, 3:45 p.m.
 EST

-BOTTOM LINE: No. 6 Duke faces Florida State after Cameron Boozer scored 26 points in Duke’s 85-79 victory against the Georgia Tech Yellow Jackets.
+BOTTOM LINE: No. 6 Duke visits Florida State after Cameron Boozer scored 26 points in Duke’s 85-79 win over the Georgia Tech Yellow Jackets.

-The Seminoles are 7-1 on their home court.
-Florida State has a 0-1 record in one-possession games.
+The Seminoles have gone 7-1 in home games.
+Florida State averages 83.6 points and has outscored opponents by 5.2 points per game.

 The Blue Devils are 1-0 against ACC opponents.
-Duke is second in the ACC giving up 63.8 points while holding opponents to 37.4% shooting.
+Duke is second in the ACC allowing 63.8 points while holding opponents to 37.4% shooting.

-Florida State scores 83.6 points, 19.8 more per game than the 63.8 Duke gives up.
-Duke averages 9.8 made 3-pointers per game this season, 1.7 more made shots on average than the 8.1 per game Florida State gives up.
+Florida State makes 41.7% of its shots from the field this season, which is 4.3 percentage points higher than Duke has allowed to its opponents (37.4%).
+Duke has shot at a 49.6% clip from the field this season, 5.5 percentage points above the 44.1% shooting opponents of Florida State have averaged.

 LAST 10 GAMES: Seminoles: 4-6, averaging 79.9 points, 34.2 rebounds, 14.9 assists, 8.4 steals and 3.8 blocks per game while shooting 40.3% from the field.
 Their opponents have averaged 80.6 points per game.